Generalizable Motion Planning via Operator Learning: Designing Neural Operators for Eikonal PDEs

 \subsection{Review of FNO and DAFNO}

 An FNO model consist of three components: (1) a lifting neural network that maps to high dimensional space, (2) a series of Fourier layers, and (3) a projection neural network to the target resolution.
-It can be viewed as a mapping $\hat{\Psi} = Q \circ L_M \circ \cdots \circ \circ L_1 \circ R$, where $R(c(\bm{x}),\bm{x})$ is the lifting network, $L_m$ for $m = 1,\ldots,M$ are the hidden Fourier layers, and $Q$ is the projection network.
-Details of the FNO architecture are provided in Appendix \ref{appendix:nonlocal-neural-operator}.
+It can be viewed as a mapping $\hat{\Psi} = Q \circ L_M \circ \cdots \circ L_1 \circ R$, where $R(c(\bm{x}),\bm{x})$ is the lifting network, $L_m$ for $m = 1,\ldots,M$ are the hidden Fourier layers, and $Q$ is the projection network (See Appendix \ref{appendix:nonlocal-neural-operator} for details).
 The Fourier layers consist of applying a Fast Fourier transform (FFT) to the input, multiplying that transform by a learnable weight matrix and then transforming back via an Inverse FFT.
+Mathematically, this is formalized as $L_m(x) := \mathscr{F}^{-1}(W_{\theta_m} \cdot \mathscr{F}(x))$ where $\mathscr{F}, \mathscr{F}^{-1}$ are the Fourier and inverse Fourier transforms and $W_{\theta_m}$ is a learnable, complex valued weight matrix.
 The key idea is that, by learning in frequency space, the operator is resolution invariant as one can project any desired resolution to and from a pre-specified number of Fourier modes.

-However, to perform a Fourier transform, the FNO model needs a rectangular domain and thus cannot be applied to non-uniform geometries.
-Recently, a new model, titled Domain Agnostic FNO (DAFNO) \citep{liu2023domain} addressed this issue.
+However, to perform a Fourier transform, FNO needs a rectangular domain and thus cannot be applied to non-uniform geometries.
+Recently, a new model, Domain Agnostic FNO (DAFNO) \citep{liu2023domain} addressed this issue.
 DAFNO circumscribes the non-uniform geometry of the solution operator into a rectangle and then encodes, in the Fourier layer, where the true solution domain is active.
-To achieve such an encoding, DAFNO explicitly introduces an indicator matrix into Fourier layer multiplication explicitly forcing the points in the domain padding to $0$.
-Details of the DAFNO architecture are provided in Appendix \ref{appendix:dafno}.
-We take inspiration from this idea to explicitly encode the \emph{obstacles} in the motion planning problem using an indicator function.
+To achieve such an encoding, DAFNO explicitly introduces an indicator matrix of the active solution geometry $\tilde{\chi}$ into the Fourier layer multiplication.
+Explicitly, this is expressed by the following modified layer $L_{m, \text{DAFNO}} := \mathscr{F}^{-1}(W_{\theta_m} \cdot \tilde{\chi} \cdot \mathscr{F}(x))$ where $\tilde{\chi}$ is the aforementioned indicator function (Details on the DAFNO architecture are in Appendix \ref{appendix:dafno}).
+In PNO, we take inspiration from DAFNO by explicitly encoding the \emph{obstacles} using a similar indicator function.